-Best for Beginners: Doitpower Auto-Darkening Welding Helmet
+Best for Beginners: DOIT Solar Power Auto-Darkening Welding Helmet 9-13

-This solar-powered helmet has a 3.62 x 1.65 inch view screen, and it can be used for stick, MIG and TIG applications.
+This solar-powered helmet has a 3.62 x 1.65-inch view screen, and it can be used for stick, MIG and TIG applications.
 It’s designed to deliver better optical clarity to reduce eye fatigue, and it switches from light to dark in 1/25000 seconds.
-The Doitpower is lightweight and versatile, and reviewers say it delivers exception color clarity for an unbeatable price.Continue to 5 of 8 below.
+The Doitpower is lightweight and versatile, and reviewers say it delivers exception color clarity for an unbeatable price.

 There are two types of welding helmet lenses: passive and auto-darkening.
-Auto darkening options are increasingly popular, as they provide 100 percent protection against infrared and UV rays, can be used for a range of applications, and save you from having to flip the helmet up and down repeatedly.
+Auto-darkening options are increasingly popular, as they provide 100 percent protection against infrared and UV rays, can be used for a range of applications, and save you from having to flip the helmet up and down repeatedly.
 One great auto-darkening helmet that many welders like is the Jackson Safety 46131 Insight Variable Auto-Darkening Welding Helmet, which features a variable-shade lens that adjusts from #9 to #13.

 This welding helmet can be used for MIG, TIG, and arc welding, and it has a wide viewing area that measures 3.93 x 2.36 inches.
 There are four independent auto-dimming sensors, sensitivity and delay adjustments, and easy-to-use digital controls.
 Reviewers particularly like the headgear of this helmet, as it’s comfortable and easy to adjust, and many say it’s a good helmet for both beginners and more experienced welders.

-Best Passive: Lincoln Electric Basic Welding Helmet
+Best Passive: Lincoln Electric Passive Welding Helmet, K2800-1

 If you’re a more experienced welder and prefer a traditional passive helmet, one highly rated option is the Lincoln Electric Basic Welding Helmet.
 This helmet has a #10 lens, allowing it to be used for a variety of welding applications.
 The viewing area on this helmet is 4.2 x 5.25 inches, and the helmet features a durable clamshell design.
-It has five-position tilt adjustment, as well as a built-in sweatband.
+It has a five-position tilt adjustment, as well as a built-in sweatband.
 Reviewers like that this helmet is basic and comfortable, and several note they switched out the lens to suit their needs.